 We currently own 100% of all of our direct and indirect subsidiaries, except for TAP Funding and TW.
 TAP Funding is a joint venture involving TL and TAP.
-As of December 31, 2014, TL owned 50.1% and TAP owned 49.9% of the common shares and TL had two voting rights and TAP had one voting right of TAP Funding, with the exception of certain matters such as bankruptcy proceedings, the incurrence of debt and mergers and consolidations, which require unanimity.
+As of December 31, 2015, TL owned 50.1% and TAP owned 49.9% of the common shares and TL had two voting rights and TAP had one voting right of TAP Funding, with the exception of certain matters such as bankruptcy proceedings, the incurrence of debt and mergers and consolidations, which require unanimity.
 TW is a joint venture involving TL and WFC, a wholly-owned subsidiary of Wells Fargo and Company.
-As of December 31, 2014, TL owned 25% and WFC owned 75% of the common shares and related voting rights of TW.
+As of December 31, 2015, TL owned 25% and WFC owned 75% of the common shares and related voting rights of TW.

 Our principal shareholder, Halco, is owned by a discretionary trust with an independent trustee.
 Trencor and certain of its affiliates are the sole discretionary beneficiaries of this trust.
-Halco, which owned approximately 48.0% of our outstanding share capital as of December 31, 2014, is a wholly-owned subsidiary of the Halco Trust.
-Trencor is a South African public investment holding company, that has been listed on the JSE in Johannesburg, South Africa since 1955.
+Halco, which owned approximately 48.3% of our outstanding share capital as of December 31, 2015, is a wholly-owned subsidiary of the Halco Trust.
+Trencor is a South African public investment holding company, that has been listed on the JSE in

+Johannesburg, South Africa since 1955.
 Trencor's origins date from 1929, and it currently has businesses owning, leasing and managing marine cargo containers and finance related activities.

 The protectors of the Halco Trust are Neil I. Jowell, the chairman of both our board of directors and the board of directors of Trencor, Cecil Jowell, James E. McQueen and David M. Nurek all members of our board of directors and the board of directors of Trencor, and Edwin Oblowitz, a member of the board of directors of Trencor.
 The protectors of the trust have the power, under the trust documents, to appoint or remove the trustee.
 The protectors cannot be removed and have the right to nominate replacement protectors.
 In addition, any changes to the beneficiary of the Halco Trust must be agreed to by both the independent trustee and the protectors of the trust.
+Both Neil I. Jowell and Cecil Jowell are retiring from their positions as Executive Directors of Trencor effective June 7, 2016 and intend to retire from their position as members of our board of directors.
+It is currently anticipated that Neil I. Jowell and Cecil Jowell's retirement from our board of directors will occur at the end of our May 2016 board of directors' meeting.